Home > how-tos > Apple resources > What is M4A

 Yes

-Tips: It must be an issue for everyone who wants to play M4A files on Samsung, HTC, PSP, or other M4A unfriendly devices.
+Tips: It must be an issue for everyone who wants to play M4A files on Samsung, Huawei, or other M4A unfriendly devices.
 Probably the issue exists in M4A playback mostly from the video/audio codec problems.
 But all such issue can be fixed provided you own a right video converter in hand.
 And a video converter like MacX Video Converter Pro is absolutely the must-have program that is able to convert MKV, MTS, MP4, AVI, WMV to M4A encoded AAC, MP3, AC3, and other audio formats for you to play back on Mac computer, Apple, Android, Windows Phones and Microsoft devices easily, up to 16X faster than before.

-Dig Deeper and FAQ about M4A
+FAQ about M4A Format

-Q: What is the difference between .MP4 and .M4A?
+1. What is the difference between .MP4 and .M4A?

-A: .MP4 versus .M4A: .m4a, in brief, can only contain MPEG 4 Audio and is a filename extension used to represent audio files.
+.MP4 versus .M4A: .m4a, in brief, can only contain MPEG 4 Audio and is a filename extension used to represent audio files.
 But .mp4 may or may not contain MPEG 4 Audio and can be used for MPEG 4 video files.
 The .m4a filename extension is used for MP4 containers with audio data in the lossy AAC or its own lossless ALAC formats.
 The m4a files in the standard for iTunes DRM-free, unprotected content while the .mp4 or .m4v files are used for the iTunes DRM copy protected content.

-Q: Is there a difference between M4A audio files and AAC audio files or are they exactly the same thing but with a different file extension?
+2. Is there a difference between M4A audio files and AAC audio files or are they exactly the same thing but with a different file extension?

-A: AAC is an audio encoding scheme,while M4A is only a file extension.
+AAC is an audio encoding scheme,while M4A is only a file extension.
 An AAC encoded audio can have the AAC, MP4 and M4A extensions.

-Q: Some of the music files in my iTunes library are M4A vs M4P.
+3. Some of the music files in my iTunes library are M4A vs M4P.
 Why is that?

-A: Digital Rights Management is included in these files to restrict users' ability to share the files.
+Digital Rights Management is included in these files to restrict users' ability to share the files.
 DRM was always sold on M4P files while M4A files have no restrictions and they are free of DRM.
 Apple M4P files were sold with a 128 bit rate, which is much lower than what is required by M4A files with a 256 kbps speed.

 Still have any problem on M4A audio format, just email us >>